British University Hurling Championship

-The British University Hurling Championship is an annual Hurling competition held for universities in Great Britain.
-It is organised by the BUGAA which is a branch of the Higher Education GAA committee which oversees Gaelic Games in Universities.
-Unlike its sister competition, the British University Gaelic Football Championship, this competition is not overseen by the British Universities Sports Association as yet.
-The best players each year are chosen for an all-star team to play the Scottish Universities Shinty Team.
+The British University Hurling Championship is an annual hurling competition held for universities in Great Britain.
+It is organised by the British Universities Gaelic Athletic Association (BUGAA); a branch of the Higher Education GAA committee overseeing Gaelic Games in universities across England, Wales, and Scotland.
+Unlike the British University Men's Gaelic Football Championship, this competition is not overseen by the British Universities and Colleges Sport (BUCS).
 The trophies for British University Gaelic Games Championships memorialise students who were pioneers of Gaelic Games at British Universities.
-The Michael O'Leary Cup is awarded to the winner of the British University Hurling Championship.
-It was presented to BUGAA by The Friary, Dundee.
-The Cup is named after a founder member of the hurling club at the University of Glasgow who died in 2001.
+The Hurling Championship Trophy is known as the Michael O'Leary Cup, after a founder member of the hurling club at the University of Glasgow who died in 2001.